Jingning-Zhang/PROSPER/lassosum2.md

 ## Using lassosum2

-A toy example is provided also in the last section of README.md on [PROSPER]( https://github.com/Jingning-Zhang/PROSPER ).
+A toy example is provided also in the last section of [README.md](https://github.com/Jingning-Zhang/PROSPER/blob/main/README.md) on the website of [PROSPER]( https://github.com/Jingning-Zhang/PROSPER).

 Example codes for runing lassosum2 in both EUR and AFR populations: